axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 Approach (1) solves the problem on hand, however these explicitly granted remove permissions are not just removed when the ownership of the data object changes, but remain.
 This could lead to users being able to delete data objects in other tenants, just because they created the object.
 Approach (3) more explicitly creates an ownership relation that can be edited and is thus chosen.

 As the tenant is a data object itself, it also has an owner.
 The owning tenant of a tenant is the tenant itself.
+(TODO: Should it be possible to change the tenant owner of a tenant?
+What is the best default tenant owner for a tenant?
+The tenant itself or the tenant to which the user creating the tenant is currently logged on?)

 ### Subtenants